 Unfortunately there are people out there who pretend to be someone well-known and trusted on social media in order to make contact with the person’s audience and solicit money from them.
 This includes sending messages on Facebook and Instagram, as well as comments about winning something on Facebook.
 The best course of action is to report the impersonator account and do not interact with it.
 Never approve a friend request or message request from “TobyMac” as it is coming from an impersonator account.
 (This does not mean that TobyMac’s page was hacked or that your account was hacked.)
 All of the official TobyMac social media accounts are verified so look for the blue badge with a checkmark next to the username.
 Impersonators on Instagram grab a username similar to @officialtobymac but if you look carefully, you’ll see a letter missing or added.
 TobyMac’s username on Instagram and Twitter is now @tobymac.

 When is TobyMac coming to perform in my city?

 The Tour page is updated with the latest touring itinerary for TobyMac and is your best source of information for when and where live shows will take place.
 Additionally, you can sign up on the email list* to be notified when shows are coming to your area.

-(*go to tobymac.com, scroll down past the THE BEAT, put your email and zip code into the black boxes and click the green “Follow the Beat” button)
+(*go to tobymac.com, scroll down past the THE NEWS, type in your email and zip code and click the black “Subscribe” button)